-Yangzhou Heyuan Garden brings the charm of a cloister structure into full play, featuring a 1,500-meter (4,921 feet) long double-path cloister.
-The garden consists of four areas: the East Area and the West Area, the Residential Area and Pianshi Garden, which are well-connected by double-path cloisters.
+He Garden brings the charm of a cloister structure into full play, featuring a 1,500-meter (4,921 feet) long, scenic double-path cloister.
+The garden consists of distinct four areas: the East Garden, the West Garden, the Residential Area and Pianshi Garden, all of which are well-connected by the heavily decorated cloisters.

 The East Garden is centered upon "Boat Hall" (Chuán Tīng 船厅), which, as its name suggests, has been artfully constructed to resemble its namesake.
 This ship-shaped hall boasts a gable, a hip roof and a corridor with single eaves.
 The hall is 15.65 meters (51.35 feet) long and 9.5 meters (31.2 feet) wide, around which the ground is delicately paved with pebble stones and tiles.